 This report appeared in Motoring News.
 Words by Peter Scott.
-There were no photographs with the original report so photos from other events have been used to illustrate the account of the event.
+There were no photographs with the original report so photos from other events and sources have been used to illustrate the account of the event.

 Cahal Curley took his BMW 2002 Ti to his fourth successive win on July 1, 1972 when, with Austin Frazer, he won the Larne Motor Club’s RAC Championship Texaco Rally by nearly two minutes from the RS1600 of Sean Campbell and Brendan McConville.
 With this result, and his third overall in the Donegal International Rally, Campbell must now be considered as Ireland’s most promising driver.
 Third place also went to a young crew, David Agnew and Robert Harkness in another lightweight BMW.

 There was a disappointing entry of only 83 cars, of which 10 non-started, and 49 reached the finish.
 The 250-mile route was mainly in County Antrim and had 100 miles of special stages divided equally between tarmac and forest.
 Of the seventeen stages six were tarmac, nine were forest, and the remainder a combination of both.